-Students who's overall cumulative average drops to 75% or below by the end of any first six-week module in a quarter will be placed on Academic Alert status.
+Students whose overall cumulative average drops to 75% or below by the end of any first six-week module in a term will be placed on Academic Alert status.
 Students on Alert status will be advised and offered the opportunity for additional help.

-If a student's cumulative grade point drops below a 70% at the end of a quarter, the student may be terminated.
+If a student's cumulative grade point drops below 70% at the end of a term, the student may be terminated.
 This is the final determining factor in the standard of academic progress.
-A student must maintain an overall average of 70% at the end of the quarter to progress to the next quarter.
+A student must maintain an overall average of 70% at the end of the term to progress to the next term.
 It should be pointed out that the College does not seek compensation for the tutoring, or probation status efforts, but merely is endeavoring to guide and motivate students experiencing difficulties.